strevayg/backyardHunt/README.md

 	Once the game is ran, a start page will propogate to explain controls and how to win.

 ### Artwork Attribution
-	The artwork used in this project is sourced from the [Free Street Animal Pixel Art Asset Pack](https://free-game-assets.itch.io/free-street-animal-pixel-art-asset-pack) by [Free Game Assets](https://free-game-assets.itch.io/).
+	The animal artwork used in this project is sourced from the [Free Street Animal Pixel Art Asset Pack](https://free-game-assets.itch.io/free-street-animal-pixel-art-asset-pack) by [Free Game Assets](https://free-game-assets.itch.io/).
 All credits go to the original creators.
+	Otherwise artwork was created by Gabriela Strevay
 ### Usage Rights
 	Please refer to the asset pack's licensing terms on the page for usage rights and restrictions.